SystemsApproach/private5g/preface.rst

 - Andy Bavier
 - Edmar Candeia Gurjão
 - Mugahed Izzeldin
 - Robert MacDavid
+- Simon Leinen

 The picture of a Magma deployment in Chapter 5 was provided by Shaddi Hasan.

 | Larry Peterson, Oguz Sunay, and Bruce Davie
-| January 2023
+| April 2023